 “For just as the body without the spirit is dead, so also faith without works is dead.”James 2:26

-In other words, faith is how one obtains salvation–to become a Christian, while works are how we demonstrate our Christianity.
-Therefore, let us strive to employ good works throughout our day, not as a means to earn God’s favor, but that He may glorify Himself through us by enabling others to see Jesus working both in and through us to show and tell the gospel.
+Therefore, let us strive to employ good works throughout our day, not as a means to try and earn God’s favor, but that He may glorify Himself through us by enabling others to see Jesus working both in and through us to show and tell the gospel to the world.